chame1eon/jnitrace/README.md

 `pip install jnitrace`

 ###### Dependencies:
-* pip for python 3
-* arm, arm64, x86, x64 Android device
+* arm, arm64, x86, or x64 Android device
 * Frida installed on the Android device
 * Frida support > 12
-* Linux, Mac, or Windows Host with Python and pip
+* Linux, Mac, or Windows Host with Python 3 and pip

 ## Running: